 9. Native American-Owned & Infused with Lake Superior

-Bayfield’s Copper Crow Distillery has a joint mission: to honor the greatness of Lake Superior, and to make unparalleled spirits.
+Bayfield’s Copper Crow Distillery has a joint mission: to honor the greatness of Lake Superior and to make unparalleled spirits.
 Linda and Curt Basina, members of the Red Cliff Band of Lake Superior Chippewa, try to source all grains for their vodka, rum and gin locally.
 Area farmers supply seasonal ingredients.
 And every spirit gets an infusion of Lake Superior water to cut them to proof.
 Stop in for a tour and tasting with your friends, and — of course — to meet the official Copper Crow dog, Jackson.

 10. We All Scream for Ice-Cream Drinks